Visiting A Traditional Farming Village In Selangor

 The “double row” system as advocated by the Malaysian Palm Oil Board means simply skipping one row of oil palm tree planting.
 The resulting open space between the oil palm trees lets through sunlight for other crops to grow.
 At the time of our visit, we saw lime trees, bananas and tapioca planted in these open rows.

-Aside from the wild life on his farm, Hariri’s love for animals has resulted in quite the menagerie on his farm.
+Aside from the wildlife on his farm, Hariri’s love for animals has resulted in quite the menagerie on his farm.
 The entrance to the farm has a shelter for cats but it is the honking of geese accompanied by the gobbling of turkeys that draws one into this farm.
 He is most proud of the two horses who he named Boy and Tuah.
-These are the main attractions when he and his wife organizes community events on his farm.
+These are the main attractions when he and his wife organises community events on his farm.

 Traditional Family Farms in Kampung Tok Muda Today